 If you reach for a few rolled-up, prepackaged deli meats when you want a snack, you may not be doing yourself any favors.
 Those convenient slices are full of nitrates, sodium, additives, and preservatives, according to Activebeat.com, which says, “Adults who regularly partake risk increased rates of heart disease, and cancer.
 While studies show that meat lunching kids are prone to learning issues and behavioral conditions.”
-For a safer alternative, the site suggests buying chicken breasts and slicing them into strips that you can use in sandwiches throughout the week.
-Here’s what you should really be eating to live to 100.
+For a safer alternative, the site suggests buying chicken breasts and slicing them into strips that you can use in sandwiches throughout the week, one of the yummy healthy food swaps you’ve never considered.

 You already know not to nosh raw cookie dough due to the risk of salmonella in the uncooked eggs.
 But did you know the uncooked flour could be a problem as well?
 In 2016 General Mills issued a recall 10 million pounds of flour due to concerns over an E. coli outbreak that had sickened people in 20 states, reported the Los Angeles Times.
 “So it’s not only cookie dough that could make you sick—it’s anything you made with flour but haven’t cooked.
 However, most of us probably aren’t sampling bread dough or breaded chicken breasts while they’re still raw,” said the paper, which explained E. coli bacteria are killed by heat.